Arab–Byzantine wars: Early Abbasids

 Wishing to emphasize his piety and role as the leader of the Muslim community, Caliph Harun al-Rashid (r.
-786–809) in particular was the most energetic of the early Abbasid rulers in his pursuit of warfare against Byzantium: he established his seat at Raqqa close to the frontier, he complemented the thughur in 786 by forming a second defensive line along northern Syria, the al-'Awasim, and was reputed to be spending alternating years leading the Hajj and leading a campaign into Anatolia, including the largest expedition assembled under the Abbasids, in 806.
+786–809) was the most energetic of the early Abbasid rulers in his wars against Byzantium: he established his seat at Raqqa close to the frontier, he complemented the thughur in 786 by forming a second defensive line along northern Syria, the al-'Awasim, and was reputed to be spending alternating years leading the Hajj and leading a campaign into Anatolia, including the largest expedition assembled under the Abbasids, in 806.

 Continuing a trend started by his immediate predecessors, his reign also saw the development of far more regular contacts between the Abbasid court and Byzantium, with the exchange of embassies and letters being far more common than under the Umayyad rulers.
 Despite Harun's hostility, "the existence of embassies is a sign that the Abbasids accepted that the Byzantine empire was a power with which they had to deal on equal terms" (Kennedy).

-Civil war occurred in the Byzantine Empire, often with Arab support.
+Civil wars continued to take place in the Byzantine Empire, often with Arab support.
 With the support of Caliph Al-Ma'mun, Arabs under the leadership of Thomas the Slav invaded, so that within a matter of months, only two themata in Asia Minor remained loyal to Emperor Michael II.
 When the Arabs captured Thessalonica, the Empire's second largest city, it was quickly re-captured by the Byzantines.
 Thomas's 821 siege of Constantinople did not get past the city walls, and he was forced to retreat.